chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /carenets/{CARENET_ID}/documents/{DOCUMENT_ID}

    Return a document given a record and carenet id

-       Return the document if it is in the given carenet or its type is in the record's autoshare

    :shortname: carenet_document
    :accesscontrol: A user app with access to the carenet or the entire carenet's record, or an account in the carenet or in control of the record.